Homowo: Pre-festival

-Timeline/Dates
+Timeline and dates

 The native calendar of the Ga people is provided yearly by the Damte Fetish Priest of the Damte Dsanwe people.
 The Ga Native Year commences either on the last Monday of April or the first or second Monday of May.
 This period is when the Nmaadumo takes place, and marks the beginning of the Homowo season which ends in September after the crops are harvested.
 The start of the year is determined by either counting days or weeks from the initial day designated by the Dantu Priest as the inaugural day of the Native Year.
 At times, often midway or near the end of the year, the Dantu Priest may shift the Calendar either forward or backward by a week or two.
 This adjustment can be made either by the directive of the Ga Mantse or at the discretion of the Dantu Priest, often without a specific reason.
 Consequently, the Calendar is not fixed, leading to variations in the timing of the Homowo Festival.

 A week and five days after Odadaa is played, the Twins Yam Festival begins, and five weeks and four days later, the celebrations of Homowo begin.
 Different cities celebrate their Homowo at different dates, with Lante Dzanwe beginning, followed by Tema six days later.
 Nungua, however, begins celebrating Homowo soon after Odadaa is played on the first Sunday in July.
 The general Homowo celebration of the entire Gamashie (from Osu, Accra to Teshie) begins eight days after Tema, and ten days after, Nungo and Gboogbla begin their part of the festival.
 The last place to celebrate the festival is Awutu four days later.